engn1931z/rpiSetupHistory/README.md

  + Note that the RPi autodetects the display resolution on startup, so make sure to connect display first.
 (Otherwise, you will get very low resolution by default)

-3. Select and Install Raspbian from NOOBS menu
+3. Select and Install Raspbian from NOOBS menu:

  + This step will take a while (~15-20 minutes), and after the installation is complete it will reboot to a graphic interface.